 The adware instantly creates a new entry on the browser add-ons list, moreover, this effect isn’t restricted to the default browser only.
 Said extension cancels out the user-defined settings for the start page, preferred new tab page and search.
 Once these values get replaced by Yoursites123.com URL, the user will keep returning to that website every time the corresponding triggers go off.
 The worst part about this attack is the persistence: it’s not until the infection is eliminated from the PC that the correct preferences can be re-enabled.
 This is what the rest of this article particularizes.

-Extermination of Yoursites123.com adware can be efficiently accomplished with reliable security software.
+The extermination of Yoursite123 hijacker can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option